 Here’s my Mom’s recipe, in her own hand:

-I would’ve posted my Mock Turtle Soup recipe long ago, but the measurements in mom’s recipe (and in the other old-timey recipes I’ve found online) are based on quantities that don’t really exist anymore.
+I would’ve posted my version of mom’s Mock Turtle Soup recipe long ago, but the measurements in her recipe (and in the other old-timey recipes I’ve found online) are based on quantities that don’t really exist anymore.
 “Small bottles” of unknown volumes, etc. Getting the ginger snaps right, in particular, ruined a few batches, lol.

 Ginger snaps both thicken the soup and add a subtle no-burn spicy heat, the way ginger does to Asian recipes.